hehesnail/Daily_Notes/tvm_pieces/README.md

 * Auto-scheduler:
     * Template-based autotvm relies on manual templates to define the search space.auto-scheduler does not require any templates.
 The auto-scheduler can automatically generate a large search space and find a good schedule in the space.
     * Define the computation and decorate it with @auto_scheduler.register_workload, the auto-scheduler can get the whole computational graph.
 Create the search task by *tvm.auto_scheduler.create_task* and set parameters for auto-scheduler by *auto_scheduler.TuningOptions*.
 Run the serach via *auto_scheduler.auto_schedule*.
 After schedule, can laod the bset schedule from record file by *auto_scheduler.load_best*.
+## *2020.11.30*
+* ***tvm runtime system***: requirements: deployment, debug, link, prototype, expose, experiment.
+    * PackedFunc: type-erased function, when call a PackedFunc, it packs the input arguments to TVMArgs on stack, and gets the result back via TVMRetValue.
+One can register PackedFunc in C++ and calls from python.
+Limitation of TVMArgs and TVMRetValue: int, float, string, PackedFunc itself, Module for compiled modules, DLTensor* for tensor object exchange, TVM Object to represent any object in IR.
+PakcedFunc is a universal glue in TVM.
+    * Module: the compiled object.
+User can get the compiled function from Module as PackedFunc.
+    * Object: All the language object in the compiler stack is a subclass of Object.
+Each object contains a string type_key that uniquely identifies the type of object. *ObjectRef* can be viewd as shared_ptr to Object container.
+Each Object subclass will override this to visit its members.
+    * Check packed_func.h for C++ API and c_runtime_api.cc for C API and how to provide callback.